Skip to content

 Can India citizens extend their stay in Thailand?

-Do I need health insurance to visit Thailand?
+Do I need travel insurance to enter Thailand?

 This information is for reference only.
 Always verify requirements with the official embassy or consulate before travel.
 Data is for informational purposes only and does not constitute legal advice.